 Resimplify is where all interfaces get reviewed.

-Interfaces are everywhere now like the screen in front of you.
-And they are quickly expanding everywhere.
-Problem is that not very many are publicly analyzing current interfaces and rethinking how they could be improved.
+Like the screen in front of you, interfaces are everywhere.
+They are also expanding quite quickly.
+The problem is, not many are publicly analyzing current interfaces and thinking of how they could be improved.

-Structures, layouts and reasonings behind interfaces are under the spotlight and talked about here.
+Structures, layouts and reasonings behind interfaces are brought into the spotlight for us to critique.

 Think of your screen as the top, most visible layer — the interface.
 And the experience, what we all care about, is underneath.
 Functions are concrete.
 Forms can be played with.